aws-samples/export-mysql-mariadb-dumps-to-s3/README.md

-# Export MySQL & MariaDB schema dumps to Amazon S3
+# Export Amazon RDS for MySQL and MariaDB databases to Amazon S3

-This GitHub repository is used by the AWS Blog: ExportMySQL & MariaDB schema dumps to Amazon S3.
-For guidance on how to use this, check the official blog post.
+This GitHub repository is used by the AWS Blog: Export Amazon RDS for MySQL and MariaDB databases to Amazon S3.
+For guidance on how to use this, check the [official blog post](https://aws.amazon.com/blogs/database/export-amazon-rds-for-mysql-and-mariadb-databases-to-amazon-s3/).

 # Pre-requisites